 There is no denying that money is often at the center of many divorce cases.
-Money issues could have been the reason for the divorce or division of money could be at the center of a contested divorce.
-Right now, the stock market is erratic because of the coronavirus (Covid-19) epidemic.
+Money issues could have been the reason for the divorce, or division of money could be at the center of a contested divorce.
+Right now, the stock market is erratic because of the coronavirus (Covid-19) pandemic.
 At the Law Offices of Stephanie L. Mahdavi, we want to discuss how this market fluctuation could affect an ongoing divorce.
 Our Westlake Village divorce attorneys are here to help you get through this.

 You have most certainly kept track of the news over the last month or so.
 While the majority of the stories have centered around the spread of Covid-19, you have likely seen that the global financial markets have plummeted.
-As of this writing, all major US indices are down more than 10% from their all-time has, and they are projected to sink lower.
+As of this writing, all major US indices are down more than 10% from their all-time lows, and they are projected to sink lower.
 While the stock market may not be the main concern for those worried about their health, this is certainly a big deal for those going through a divorce.

 California is a “community property” state when it comes to asset division during a divorce.
 This means that all property acquired during the course of the marriage is considered “joint property” and must be divided equitably.
 While “equitable” distribution does not necessarily mean a 50-50 split, the courts will try to make sure that the asset division is as fair as possible to both parties.